 Go gorilla tracking (subject to permit availability at time of booking), walking up steep densely forested hills before finally coming across the gorillas camouflaged in the vegetation.
 An inspiring moment!
 Tracking in Bwindi Gorilla Forest requires stamina and can often take most of the day.

 Alternatively go for a leisurely nature or community walk.
 Dinner and overnight at Gorilla Resort/ Buhoma community Bandas.

 Day 12: Guided Nature Walk & Local Community Tour

 After breakfast go for a guided nature walk in the thick forest rich in birds, butterflies and monkeys.
-Alternatively go for a stroll around the Lodge or for a community tour with in the surrounding local communities.
+Alternatively go for a stroll around the Lodge or for a community tour with in the surrounding local communities including an interaction with the batwa.
 Dinner and overnight at Gorilla forest Resort/ Buhoma community bandas.

 On this day we will set off very early morning to Entebbe to catch your flight back home which marks the end of your a mazing tour.
 However, there is an option of arranging a domestic flight to Entebbe upon your request.